1. What's special about CHBE at Montana State University?

 First, make sure the Office of Admissions has completed your application process and performed the official Transfer Equivalency review.

-To make the advising process quick and efficient, please be sure to bring a copy of your grade transcript, ACT/SAT scores (for math placement, if necessary), and complete course syllabi and content details from previous schools to show your previous engineering/math/science course experience.
+To make the advising process quick and efficient, please be sure to have a copy of your grade transcript, ACT/SAT scores (for math placement, if necessary), and complete course syllabi and content details from previous schools to show your previous engineering/math/science course experience.

 (back to top)